Wizcorp/node-iap/README.md

 ### Subscription deferral ( Google Play only )

 Google exposes [an API for deferral](https://developers.google.com/android-publisher/api-ref/purchases/subscriptions/defer) of recurring suscriptions.
-This might be be used to extend a user's subscription purchase until a specified future expiration time ( useful to grant your users some free days or months ).
+This might be used to extend a user's subscription purchase until a specified future expiration time ( useful to grant your users some free days or months ).

 ```javascript
 var deferralInfo = {